Child Visitation Attorney in Massachusetts

 How Massachusetts Courts Handle Parenting Time

 Massachusetts courts now refer to what was traditionally called “visitation” as “parenting time,” a term that reflects the non-custodial parent’s active, meaningful role in their child’s life.
-Parenting time is distinct from physical custody: physical custody determines where a child primarily lives, while parenting time governs how much time the other parent spends with the child.
-For a detailed overview of custody types and parenting plan preparation, see our child custody and parenting plans page.
+Parenting time is distinct from physical child custody: physical custody determines where a child primarily lives, while parenting time governs how much time the other parent spends with the child.

 Parenting Time Situations We Handle

 We represent parents across a range of visitation matters in courts throughout the Commonwealth.
-Below are the most common situations where a child visitation attorney in Massachusetts can make a difference.
+Below are the most common situations where a child visitation lawyer in Massachusetts can make a difference.

-• Initial parenting time orders: Established during divorce proceedings or through a paternity action when parents were never married
+- Initial parenting time orders: Established during divorce proceedings or after a paternity action when parents were never married

 When a case calls for it, we work with outside professionals, including custody evaluators and child psychologists, to build a thorough record supporting your parenting time goals.
 Grandparents’ visitation rights, governed by separate statutory criteria in Massachusetts, are a related matter we can also address.